 - The School Secretary will deal with all issues in relation to fees.
 She is contactable at the School number: 6618181 between 8.30 am and 3.30 pm, Monday to Friday during term time.
 During holiday time phone messages and emails are checked regularly.
 The secretary’s email is: email@example.com

-- We have a number of options for the payment of fees.
+- We have a couple of options for the payment of fees.
 Fees may be paid in full on or before the end of August.
-Fees may also be paid in two instalments (August and January).
-They can also be paid by standing order over 9 months.
+Fees may also be paid by standing order over 9 months.
 Please use your child’s name as a reference in all payments.

 - You will need to provide your child’s birth certificate and Personal Public Service (PPS) number if applicable.

 - Any changes in address/phone/circumstances should be notified to the office immediately so that your contact information can be updated.